BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/A3_0_Using_Bitcoin_Regtest.md

 $ bitcoind -regtest -daemon -fallbackfee=1.0 -maxtxfee=1.1
 ```

-The argments `-fallbackfee=1.0 -maxtxfee=1.1` will prevent the `Fee estimation failed.
+The arguments `-fallbackfee=1.0 -maxtxfee=1.1` will prevent the `Fee estimation failed.
 Fallbackfee is disabled` error.

 On regtest, usually there are not enough transactions so bitcoind cannot give a reliable estimate and, without it, the wallet will not create transactions unless it is explicitly set the fee.